wp-plugins/maxbuttons/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Added "Add New" to the admin menu.
+* Fixed issue where gradient stop value wasn't used when copying a button.
+* Fixed issue where new window option wasn't used when copying a button.
+* Fixed issue where the gradient stop value wasn't being used in the button list.

 = 1.3.1 =
 * Fixed issue where gradient stop value was empty after upgrade to 1.3.0 (default value now used in this scenario).